TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 45/Isaiah 45.12.md

 ---

-I have made the earth, and created man upon it: I, even my hands, have stretched out the heavens; and all their host have I commanded.
+I have made the earth, and created man on it.
+I, even my hands, have stretched out the heavens; and I have commanded all their army.